country living in Sanger

 While living in Sanger, we rented a home on a 5-acre lot on McCall Avenue.
 The landlord also kept a horse named Poky there.
 Poky had been left in the pasture because she was not considered trainable for riding.
 We didn’t know enough to think otherwise.
 Poky became a part of our lives, but we knew nothing about horses.
 We had 4 1/2 acres of pasture.
 We turned the pasture over to our sons to care for and rent out to local farmers who needed extra space for their cattle.
 The rent money was the kids’, but so was the irrigation job.
 We had 40 cows and a bull.
 We are city folks who know nothing about cows.
 And there is no “Cows for Dummies” book.
 We used to watch, hoping nothing would go wrong, while the calves were born.

 Our dog, Sarah, used to hide in the grass and wait for the bull.
 She would jump out and startle the bull, who would then chase her.
 She liked to live life on the edge.
 One time, the cattle got out of the fence and started down McCall Avenue.
 We didn’t know what to do.
 Our neighbor showed us that if we lead the first cow in the line by the ear, the others will follow.
 Using this method, everyone got back to the pasture.
 There was a break in the fence that the property owner refused to repair, so we discontinued our pasture rental.
-We certainly couldn’t afford to replace the entire fence, which the landlord expected us to do.
+We certainly couldn’t afford to replace the entire fence, as the landlord expected us to.

 As I healed, I became more functional and was called to be an assistant to Jim Christiansen, the High Priests’ Group Leader at church.
 I enjoyed my time working with him.
 At my suggestion, I was moved from being his counselor to becoming his executive secretary.
 They were always making decisions in the dark.
-Attendance and other data were entered into the computer months late and it was impossible to determine where and how much support people needed.
-As I moved to secretary, I could ensure that information was current and available when making decisions.
+Attendance and other data were entered into the computer months late, and it was impossible to determine where and how much support people needed.
+As I moved to a secretary, I could ensure that information was current and available when making decisions.
 Later, Jim told me that my suggested move to secretary was the right move.
 The entire presidency was more effective with usable data.
 I love Jim.
 He treated our family generously, as you will see with our move back to Fresno.

 The story of Kathy & Ron Goodlad